Family law

 There are ways in which couples can protect themselves and that is by considering how their respective interest in a property will be held.

 One way to protect yourself if you share a home with a partner is to agree in writing what shares each of you have.
 Alternatively, you could agree how to deal with assets by making a cohabitation agreement.
-This can set out what each party has contributed and also how these will be separated in the event of separation.

 It can include things such as arrangements for how quickly either party might have to move out of the family home, whether either would have the ‘first call’ on buying out their ex-partner, and how home contents would be split.